hujanais/bs-chat-gpt3-api/README.md

 ### Additional backstory (optional read)

 I started looking for any open source API for chat-gpt and surely the amazing developers out there never disappoint.
 I quickly settled with a NodeJS implementation from [the folks at transitive-bullshit.](https://github.com/transitive-bullshit/chatgpt-api).
 They have also published an npm package for convenience which is what I eventually used.
-I have an old 2011 iMac running HighSierra OS so I was unable install Node 18 which is required for the package to work and I refused to go to my windows laptop. (lightbulb) my Raspberry Pi that runs all my home automatic docker containers.
+I have an old 2011 iMac running HighSierra OS so I was unable install Node 18 which is required for the package to work and I refused to go to my windows laptop. (lightbulb) my Raspberry Pi that runs all my home automation docker containers.
 Ok sorry you had to read that.

 ### The final system design